 The 10 Most Popular Sports In The World

 If you had to pick just one sport to play, what would it be?
 Have you played any sports as a child or are you hoping your kids choose one soon?
-Here is a list of all of the world’s most popular sports.
+Here is a list of all of the world’s Most popular sports teams in the world.
 Which one do you enjoy watching and which would be your favorite to participate in?
 Did your favorites make our list, let us know if they have the very best for your sports.

 And while college football certainly ranks among sports fans’ favorites, in fact, 25% of Americans claim allegiance to professional football reigns supreme.
-Only 3% of Americans say they prefer college to professional football and only 1% have not chosen a side yet; either way, there are likely countless people out there who share your enthusiasm for America’s most popular sport.
+Only 3% of Americans say they prefer college to professional football and only 1% have not chosen a side yet either way there are likely countless people out there who share your enthusiasm for Americas Most popular sports in world.

 But if you’re looking for something new to watch, don’t worry You’ll be able to find an alternative in just about any league or sport you choose.
 It’s all a matter of preference!